t8ortot/CSC220-SFSU/LISPExpressionEvaluator/README.md

 2. (+ -6 24 -1.5 1)
 3. 17.5

-Learned how to use Stacks,
+Learned how to use Stacks

+Provided code:
+- LISP_Test.java
+- LispExpressionEvalutor evaluateExprTest() and main() functions
+- LispExpressionEvaluatorException.java

 How to run (assuming in LISPExpressionEvaluator directory):
 - javac LISP_Test.java
 - java LISP_Test